PACT Guide

 What is a PACT Conformant Solution?

-A PACT Conformant solution has completed the technical interoperability test with two independent solutions for a specific version of the PACT Technical Specifications.
+A PACT Conformant solution has completed the technical interoperability test using the ACT tool for a specific version of the PACT Technical Specifications.
 By passing conformance the solution can both share and receive PCF data via API.

 How do I get in touch with a respective solution?